CamCove-Crichton/Champs-Game/README.md

 - Added in a variable to store the generated number value in the hiddenNumber variable
 - Updated the levelQuestion() function to assign the value to the hiddenNumber variable
 - I then assigned the hiddenNumber variable to the element in the DOM with the id of computer-number so it can display the number for the player to see after they have inout their answer
+- Added an event listener so the user can press enter to submit their answer

 ### Finished Game Screen Grabs